Nrapendra786/tutorial-app/README.md

--- Docker must be installed in system
+-- Docker must be installed in system  "\n"
--- Jdk 17 must be installed in system+
+-- Jdk 17 must be installed in system  "\n"
--- start cmd
+-- start cmd "\n"
--- provide project path
+-- provide project path "\n"
--- docker-compose up
+-- docker-compose up   "\n"
--- docker-compose down (command to be executed in case stop docker)
+-- docker-compose down (command to be executed in case stop docker) "\n"